 You may think that the biggest problem with online shopping at work is lost productivity.
 But, you should rather worry about the cyber threats your company is under when your employees are making their online purchases from work.

-Online shopping from work devices or through the network is a bigger problem than most organisations recognise.
+Online shopping from work devices or through the network is a bigger problem than most organizations recognize.

 Is there anything you could do about it?
 Or could you at least try to mitigate the risks?